Hi, I'm Adriana Ladera!

 Outside of the lab (aka my computer), I enjoy hanging out with friends and doing these activities, like playing piano, lifting, and snuggling with my precious cat.
 I am also the creator of STEM Cells, a website created with the purpose of supporting undergraduate STEM students through graduate, research, and diversity-equity-inclusion (DEI) resources.
 As a 2021 alumna of the MIT Summer Research Program (MSRP), I am a reviewer on the MSRP Application Review Committee.

-I am and will continue to be an advocate for human rights social movements and environmental awareness.
-In an attempt to become an organic intellectual, I aim to unite my activism and intersectionally marginalized experiences with academia.
-Consequently, I have written a paper on how intersectional thinking and a paradigm shift in the collective consciousness is required to work towards the end of oppressive structures that are ideologically racist, ableist, patriarchal, capitalist, etc.
+Along my line of interest for human rights social movements and environmental awareness, I have written a paper on how intersectional thinking and a paradigm shift in the collective consciousness is required to work towards the end of oppressive structures that are ideologically racist, ableist, patriarchal, capitalist, etc. I'm also working on a side project that minimizes food insecurity in the greater Boston area, spawned from techniques I've learned from my 6.C57 Optimization Methods class.

 If you like what I research and what I stand for, let's be friends!